-Thanks to the research of Nobel Prize winning biochemist Otto Warburg, we know that cancer is caused by a lack of oxygen to the cell.
+Thanks to the research of Nobel Prize winning biochemist Otto Warburg, we know that cancer can be caused by a lack of oxygen to the cell.
 Warburg even proved that he could cause a benign tumor to become cancerous by impairing its oxygen respiration.
 Healthy cells respirate, that is they use oxygen.
 When cells are deprived of as little as 35% of their required oxygen for an extended period of time they will eventually mutate to run on glucose instead of oxygen and become cancerous.
-This is called glycolysis.
+This process is called glycolysis.

 I suggest you look up Warburg’s “The Metabolism of Carcinoma Cells” from The Journal of Cancer Research, 1925.

 Cells built with mutant fats do not respirate oxygen properly.